bitpay/bitcore-website/generated/bitcore-lib/lib/script/script.md

 **Returns**: <code>boolean</code> - if the chunk {i} is the smallest way to push that particular data.
 <a name="Script+_decodeOP_N"></a>
 ### script._decodeOP_N(opcode) ⇒ <code>number</code>
-Comes from bitcoind's script DecodOP_N function
+Comes from bitcoind's script DecodeOP_N function

 **Kind**: instance method of <code>[Script](#Script)</code>
 **Returns**: <code>number</code> - numeric value in range of 0 to 16